lobbeque/chronoblox/README.md

   * `vid` : a unique string identifier for each vertex whatever the phase.
   * `vmeta` : a qualitative metadata or a label attached to each vertex.
 Metadata will be used to highlight the node groups in the interface.
 If not completed the default will be _NA_.

-### Other arguments
+#### Other arguments

-* _--threshold_ : a float used to filter the inter-temporal edges before the embedding (default = 0.1)
+* `--threshold` : a float used to filter pointless inter-temporal edges before the embedding (default = 0.1)
-* _--scope_ : an int used to limit the temporal scope of the jaccard index while building the inter-temporal similarity matrix.
+* `--scope` : an int used to limit the inter-temporal scope of the jaccard index while building the inter-temporal similarity matrix.
 By limiting the scope you will make Chronoblox more sensitive to local changes (default = 1; unlimited_scope = -1)

 ### Output files